marilark/Cai-Board/Recipes/Kuzu-Binder-Recommended.md

 #### Cons:
 It's heavier than a lot of modeling foams and can't be cut on a hot wire.

+#### Sourcing the Waste Material(s):
+This recipe uses waste paper, which is readily and easily available- junk mail is a great source.
+Just make sure you remove any staples, tape, or plastic-based glues.

+#### Potential Safety Issues:
+Like with all materials that produce dust, such as wood and foam, make sure you always wear a dust mask or resporator when carving your board.

 ---

 ### Recipe